haven-fi/solauto/programs/solauto/README.md

 - Rebalance
 - flash repay

-3. Single rebalance with flash loan
+3. Flash loan swap then rebalance

 - Flash borrow
 - Jup swap
 - Rebalance
+- Flash repay

+3. Flash loan rebalance then swap

+- Flash borrow
+- Rebalance
+- Jup swap
 - Flash repay

 Depending on the rebalance set type, and the current position's state, the rebalance instruction will behave differently.

 A rebalance instruction will always validate the jup swap data & accounts to ensure there is no fee taken and the destination goes to the right token account.